Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: NEGF Formalism

 \section{NEGF Formalism}

 Our starting point for the conductances shown in Eq.~(\ref{eq:1}-\ref{eq:2}) is based on the NEGF(Chapter 8 in \cite{datta_electronic_1997} and Chapter 19 in \cite{datta_lessons_2012}) formalism.
-The main inputs to NEGF (FIG.~(\ref{fi:fig2})) are the self-energy functions ($\Sigma$) that describe the coupling of the channel to the external contacts, and the Hamiltonian describing the channel itself $(H)$.
+The main inputs to NEGF are the self-energy functions ($\Sigma$) that describe the coupling of the channel to the external contacts, and the Hamiltonian describing the channel itself $(H)$.
 The two central quantities of interest in NEGF, the retarded Green's function ($G^R$) and the electron correlation matrix ($G^n$) are given in terms of these inputs:

-where $\Sigma$ is the sum of all self-energy matrices, $H$ is the device Hamiltonian, $I$ is the $2N \times 2N$ identity matrix, $N$ being the lattice points of the conductor, $E$ is energy and $G^A$ is the advanced Green's function, the Hermitian conjugate of the retarded Green's function: $G^A= (G^R)^\dagger$. $\Sigma^{in}$ appearing in Eq.~(\ref{eq:kel}) is the total `inscattering' of electrons that includes the electron injection from the contacts, as well as injection from fictitious contacts due to incoherent scattering mechanisms inside the conductor.
+where $\Sigma$ is the sum of all self-energy matrices, $H$ is the device Hamiltonian, $I$ is the $2N \times 2N$ identity matrix, $N$ being the lattice points of the conductor, $E$ is energy and $G^A$ is the advanced Green's function, the Hermitian conjugate of the retarded Green's function: $G^A= (G^R)^\dagger$. $\Sigma^{in}$ appearing in Eq.~(\ref{eq:kel}) is the total `inscattering' of electrons that includes the electron injection from the contacts.
 We are following the notation used in \cite{datta_electronic_1997,datta_lessons_2012} with $G^n \equiv -i G^<$ and $ \Sigma^{in} = -i \Sigma^<$.

 Once the Green's function (Eq.~(\ref{eq:gr})) and the electron correlation matrix (Eq.~(\ref{eq:kel})) are known, the net flux of spins entering into the conductor volume ($\Omega$) can be expressed by tracing the NEGF current operator with Pauli spin matrices \cite{datta_electronic_1997,datta_lessons_2012}: